Richard Paez

-Richard Anthony Paez (born May 5, 1947) is a Senior United States circuit judge of the United States Court of Appeals for the Ninth Circuit.
+Richard Anthony Paez (born May 5, 1947) is a senior United States circuit judge of the United States Court of Appeals for the Ninth Circuit.

 Early life and education

 Born in Salt Lake City, Utah, Paez received his Bachelor of Arts degree from Brigham Young University in 1969.
 He attended the UC Berkeley School of Law and graduated with a Juris Doctor in 1972.

 Career

 Paez began his career as a staff attorney for California Rural Legal Assistance, from 1972 to 1974, then as a staff attorney for the Western Center on Law and Poverty, from 1974 to 1976.
-He joined the Legal Aid Foundation of Los Angeles in 1976 as Senior Counsel, was Director of Litigation from 1978 to 1979 and Deputy Director for Litigation, from 1979 to 1980, then was Acting Executive Director and Director of Llitigation, from 1980 to 1981.
-Paez then became a Judge of the Los Angeles Municipal Court from 1981 to 1994.
+He joined the Legal Aid Foundation of Los Angeles in 1976 as senior counsel, was director of litigation from 1978 to 1979 and deputy director for litigation, from 1979 to 1980, then was acting executive director and director of litigation, from 1980 to 1981.
+Paez then became a judge of the Los Angeles Municipal Court from 1981 to 1994.